CarlosLeyvaAyala/Max-Sick-Gains/README.md

 - Custom race support is possible with almost no hassle.
 - Optional use of normal maps to make characters ripped/fat/plain according to their body type (this means: no fat bodies with ripped abs).
 - Total control on how each NPC should look like.
 No randomness for the sake of randomness.
+- **Training is gained based on what you do**, not what skills you level up.\
+  Casting magic won't have impact on your appearance per se, but adventuring will.\
+  Swimming, sprinting, jumping and fighting using your body all contribute to your overall appearance.

 It's as simple to use as it can be.